 1961 - 1975

 Our Son, Our Friend and Our Hero

 Location.
 42° 6.515′ N, 72° 4.844′ W. Marker is in Sturbridge, Massachusetts, in Worcester County.
-Marker is at the intersection of Main Street (Massachusetts Route 131) and Maple Street, on the left when traveling east on Main Street.
+Memorial is at the intersection of Main Street (Massachusetts Route 131) and Maple Street, on the left when traveling east on Main Street.
+Monument is on the Town Hall grounds.
 Touch for map.
-Monument is on the Town Hall grounds.
-Marker is at or near this postal address: 308 Main Street, Sturbridge MA 01566, United States of America.
+Touch for directions.

 Other nearby markers.
 At least 8 other markers are within walking distance of this marker.
 1771 Publick House Historic Inn & Country Lodge (here, next to this marker); Revere Bell (within shouting distance of this marker); War Memorial (within shouting distance of this marker); Lt.
 Charles J. Collins USAAC (within shouting distance of this marker); Civil War Soldier's Monument (within shouting distance of this marker); The Center School (within shouting distance of this marker); The Old Burial Ground (about 300 feet away, measured in a direct line); The Sturbridge Common (about 400 feet away).
 Touch for a list and map of all markers in Sturbridge.